DevOps-learninig-org/killerkoda-DevOps-practice/Linux/services/nfs_samba.md

 <br>

 Task list:
-- Read All documentation on the links above
+- Read ALL documentation on the links above

 <pre>
 `touch IReadAllAndUndnderstood`{{exec}}